Practical Caravan is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more.

 - Check all clamps are secure.

-I’m pleased to say that during a road test, the mirrors proved very stable, with minimal vibration.
+I’m pleased to say that during a road test, the mirrors proved very stable, with minimal vibration, something that the best towing mirrors should provide.
 Of course, towing mirrors are only as stable as the housings they’re attached to, but I could see the road (and the traffic) behind very clearly.
 I also tried them on another car with the same result, so at the end of the test I was very impressed.

 If you already have a good set of mirrors, I’m not suggesting you rush out and buy the Grand Aero Platinum mirrors, but if yours don’t tick all the boxes, or you’re looking to upgrade, I can recommend them, especially if you’re considering towing a 2.5m-wide caravan.